bfalk1/Riva-Full-Stack-Assessment/assessment.md

 ### Part A: The Backend (.NET)

-Create a .NET Web API (Core 6, 7, or 8) that adheres to the following:
+Create a .NET 9 Web API that adheres to the following:

 **1. Data Model**